San Rafael, CA Demographics

 A map of San Rafael's Population by Race

-Of the 1,611 places in California, San Rafael is the 153rd most populous.
+San Rafael is ranked the 154th most populous place in California, out of 1,618 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+San Rafael was ranked the 153rd most populous place in the 2020 Census.

 San Rafael's White Population